Exercises for lower back pain that work

 Research shows that staying active and resuming regular activities is more effective at decreasing lower back pain compared to usual care.
 Usual care involves advice to rest and medications.

-What exercise for lower back pain?
+What are the best exercises for lower back pain?

-The best exercise for lower back pain is the exercise you can do without provoking activity limiting pain.
 This might be walking or specific lumbar stabilization training.
 It could be upper body training, like dips and pull-ups, while you let the lower back symptoms calm down some.
 It may be swimming.

-Basically any exercise you can do that keeps the lumbar spine in a neutral position and involves the trunk, upper body, and lower body muscles is good.
 This is easy to figure out.
 The exercises that you’re able to do and that feel good, do.
 Any exercises that just don’t feel right or make your back more painful, don’t do yet.
 As the lower back heals and pain decreases reintroduce the exercises that you could not tolerate before.

 Walking, lumbar stabilization training, directional preference work if a disc is involved.
 Any exercise that engages the core musculature and hip girdle musculature while maintaining the lumbar spine in a neutral position is usually good.